 - Cost: ~$300+ at Thomson Medical Centre

-More information of the OSCAR Test at the NUH is available here.
+You can find more information on the OSCAR Test at the NUH here.

 #4: MaterniT21 Plus